lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 The RSA component keys MUST be generated at the 2048-bit and 3072-bit security levels respectively.

-As with the other composite KEM algorithms, when `id-MLKEM512-RSA2048` or `id-MLKEM512-RSA3072` is used in an AlgorithmIdentifier, the parameters MUST be absent.
-The RSA-OAEP SHALL be instantiated with the following hard-coded parameters which are the same for both the 2048 and 3072 bit security levels.
+As with the other composite KEM algorithms, when `id-MLKEM512-RSA2048`, `id-MLKEM512-RSA3072` or `id-MLKEM512-RSA4096` is used in an AlgorithmIdentifier, the parameters MUST be absent.
+The RSA-OAEP SHALL be instantiated with the following hard-coded parameters which are the same for the 2048, 3072 and 4096 bit security levels.

+EDNOTE: statement "the parameters MUST be absent" now contradicts section "Fixed Algorithm Identifiers"

 | RSAES-OAEP-params           | Value                       |
 | ----------------------      | ---------------             |